HikwaMehluli/clipmaster/README.md

 A powerful desktop clipboard manager that enhances your copy-paste workflow with searchable history and quick access shortcuts.

 ![ClipMaster Demo](https://via.placeholder.com/800x400/1a1a1a/ffffff?text=ClipMaster+Screenshot)
-*Note: Replace this placeholder with an actual screenshot of ClipMaster in action!*

 ## Features ✨